Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/doc/buildInstructions/Windows/READMEBinaryPackage.txt

 1) This version does not fully support runtime selection of extended features.
 If necessary, you can explicitly load the required DLL using the "libs" function in system/controlDict, for example: libs ("liblduSolvers.dll");

-2) foam-extend is licensed under GPL v3.
-The source code is available from http://sourceforge.net/projects/openfoam-extend/